 Having carried out our Halifax share dealing revieq, we think there are better options than Halifax for the majority of UK investors.
 The big draw to this broker is the fact that Halifax online share dealing accounts are free of monthly fees.
 But, that advantage is offset to a significant degree by the pricey £12.50 per-trade commission that Halifax share dealing charges.
 For anyone who places more than a few trades per year, Halifax ends up being more costly than many of its competitors.

 On top of that, we weren’t particularly impressed by Halifax’s range of investments.
 The broker offers enough tradable assets for most investors – including access to European and US exchanges and more than 2,000 mutual funds – but it doesn’t offer share trading in emerging markets and its fund list is less extensive than those of competitors.

-The fact that there isn’t a Halifax share dealing app is also a significant negative for this broker.
+The fact that there isn’t a Halifax share dealing app for Android is also a significant negative for this broker.
 This is a near-necessity in today’s mobile-first world.
 While you can access the Halifax web interface from your smartphone, it isn’t all that seamless even on a desktop and the included tools are mostly mediocre.

 Looking for the best UK stock broker?
 We recommend eToro, which beats Halifax with commission-free trading, access to more than 800 global shares, and innovative copy trading tools.
 Simply click the link below to register an account with eToro today.

 75% of retail investor accounts lose money when trading CFDs with this provider.